segunak/petoi-bittle/workshops/three-levels-of-programming.md

 ### Hands-On Activity

 For details on sending serial protocol commands to the Petoi Bittle using Arduino, see <https://docs.petoi.com/arduino-ide/serial-monitor>.
+For details on sending serial protocol commands using Python (such as via a terminal in VS Code), see <https://docs.petoi.com/apis/python-api>.

 1. **Demo**: At the front of the room, demo sending a command via Serial Protocol to the robot dog, such as making it sit down or stand up.
 2. **Task**: Now, let the students explore.
 Provide each group with printed copies of the Serial Protocol documentation and ask them to control the robot dog themselves.
 A part of this exercise is getting them familiar with reading and understanding technical documentation, which is a fundamental part of programming.
 With the robot dog, they should perform the following actions: